veralizeth/raspi-temp-hum-frontEnd/README.md

 The page will reload if you make edits.<br />
 You will also see any lint errors in the console.

+## The Catapult Project API

+The API is hosted at http://ec2-3-15-31-145.us-east-2.compute.amazonaws.com:8080/api/ You can find the API documentation and source code hosted here in this repository [Raspi-temp-hum-api](https://github.com/veralizeth/raspi-temp-hum-api/blob/master/README.md#api-endpoints).

+You can explore the API with Postman and see how the data is returned.

 ## Axios configurations